The 5 Essential Steps of a Simplified Laundry Routine

-This particular household chore can often leave us feeling like we can “never keep up”, or “get it all done”.
-I feel like we’ve all been there!
-And, so I want these words to settle into your heart and mind first, and then we’ll get to the logistics of setting up a simplified routine in your home … I promise!
+Before I share all the details on how to develop a laundry routine that actually works, I need to start with some encouraging words for you today.
+Never ending laundry piles can often leave us feeling like we can “never keep up”, or “get it all done”.
+Take a moment for yourself and let these words to settle into your heart and mind, and then we’ll get to the logistics of setting up a simplified routine in your home … I promise!

 You are more than enough.